 Thyroid Peroxidase (TPO) Antibodies blood tests are performed when a person is suspected of having a thyroid disease.
 The test it performed to monitor the workings of the thyroid glands to check for irregularities in the functioning which may result in diseases such as Hashimoto's thyroiditis, Graves' disease and Goiter etc. When suffering from a disease of the thyroid the levels of TPO antibodies in the blood rises and start attacking healthy tissues in the body.
 This condition can be treated quite effectively if detected in a early stage through a TPO antibodies test.

-Found in the state of Indiana, the neighborhood of Vincennes has a total of 18,403 individuals.
-The state of Indiana, there is a population of 6,488,958 people.
-Out of these people, 0.3% of the state's population reside in Vincennes.
-In a one year time span, there were 2 deaths resulting from liver disease and 4 deaths from kidney disease.
-Also in one year, there were 35 deaths from all types of cancer.
-An additional 8 deaths was caused by a stroke.
-Out of total cancer deaths, 4 of them were caused by just prostate cancer.
-Prostate cancer accounted for 11.8% of all cancer deaths.
-During the same time span, there were 21 deaths from coronary heart disease.
-4 deaths were caused by diabetes.
-On average, 0.12% of residents were likely to die of cardiac disease during the year and 0.19% possibility of dying from some type of cancer every year.
+Happened upon in the state of Indiana, the geographical vicinity of Vincennes is comprised of 18,403 individuals.
+Since the state of Indiana contains 6,488,958 people.
+Approximately 0.3% of the people in the state occupy the city of Vincennes.
+During one year, there were 2 deaths attributed to liver disease and 4 deaths from kidney disease.
+There were 35 total cancer deaths and 8 deaths from stroke.
+4 deaths were caused by just prostate cancer.
+Prostate cancer was the cause of 11.8% of all cancer deaths.
+During the same time period, there were 21 deaths due to coronary heart disease.
+In addition, there were 4 deaths caused by diabetes.
+On average, 0.12% of residents were likely to die of coronary heart disease during the year and 0.19% possibility of dying from any form of cancer.

 |Percentage of State Population||0.28%|

 |Number of Dealths by Disease|